FudanDISC/ReForm-Eval/README.md

 **If you have any questions, please send us an email or leave a github issue!**
 **`Email: yewang22@m.fudan.edu.cn`**

-- **[2023-10]** We released a version of the original paper containing 16 model interfaces and 61 reformulated datasets!
+- **[2023-10]** We released the initial version of the [ReForm-Eval](https://arxiv.org/abs/2310.02569), containing interfaces of 16 models and 61 converted reformulated datasets [ReForm-Eval-Data](https://huggingface.co/datasets/Aweminus/ReForm-Eval-Data/tree/main)!

 ## 📖 Contents
 - [Model Performance](#🦾-model-performance)